unsignedzero/PowerAnalyze/REPORT.md

     * This contains common support functions for powerAnalyze.r and svm.r.
       This file can be used elsewhere as needed.
   * powerAnalyze.r
-    * This function loads all other files and executes it.
-Contained are functions that grab the csv and process it.
+    * This function loads all other files Contained are functions that grab the csv and process it.
 Once finished the data frame is passed into the svm module
   * svm.r
     * Performs the SVM work.
 Takes a data frame, creates the training and test set, runs it thought svm and prints the results.

+Some of the other R files are in front directory.
+This is the small snippits of code that load the above, three files, and executes them.
+This allows users to use sections above independantly without it executing.
+These files are called by the makefile which, in turn, start the invokation chain.

 The main use of the makefile is to make it easier for users to use the code base but that is NOT required.
 Additional, the makefile can be edited to